hashicorp/otto/website/source/intro/getting-started/dev.html.md

 tried and true software under the covers to develop and deploy your application using industry best practices.
 You only need to learn how to use Otto, then Otto does the rest.

+For more information, see the [compilation concepts page](/docs/concepts/compile.html).

 -> **NOTE:** You never need to use the ".otto" directory manually.
 It is an internal directory that Otto uses.
 However, you can always inspect the